urbanmassage/node-rabbitr/README.md

 To debug rabbitr, you can enable logging by setting the environment variable `DEBUG` to "rabbitr".

-You can also tell rabbitr to only listen on one (or few) channels using the environment variable `RABBITR_DEBUG`.
-Just set it to a comma-separated list of channel names.
-RPC channels have the prefix `rpc.`.
+You can also tell rabbitr to only listen on one or few queues using the environment variable `RABBITR_DEBUG`.
+Just set it to a comma-separated list of queues names.
+RPC queues have the prefix `rpc.`.

 ```bash
 # To enable logging